zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 ### Can I use the language server when using Go modules?

-The language server from Sourcegraph doesn't support Go module yet.
-The one from Google is still in the works.
+The [language server from Sourcegraph](https://github.com/sourcegraph/go-langserver) doesn't support Go modules yet.
 Some of our users have found the [bingo](https://github.com/saibing/bingo) language server to work well.
+Our plan is to eventually move to using the [language server from Google](https://godoc.org/golang.org/x/tools/cmd/gopls) which is currently a work in progress.

 Run `go get github.com/saibing/bingo` and add the below in your settings if you want to make use of the language server [bingo](http://github.com/saibing/bingo) by [@saibing](http://github.com/saibing)
 ```